 Occasionally, incisions are placed on the front surface of the ear, although these are placed inconspicuously within the normal contours or creases.
 After correction of the shape and position of the ear is accomplished, the incisions are sutured and the ears are carefully padded with cotton wool and secured with a bandage.

-Providing one understands that the goal of Otoplasty is improvement and not perfection, it can be ranked as one of the more successful cosmetic surgery procedures.
+Providing one understands that the goal of Otoplasty is improvement and not perfection, it can be ranked as one of the more successful plastic surgery procedures.
 If you’ve discussed the procedure and your expectations before the operation, chances are you’ll be quite pleased with the result.

 By significantly improving the appearance of prominent or misshapen ears, successful Otoplasty can also boost an individual’s personal confidence and self-esteem.